 The tuition is less than half the typical private-college tuition in New Hampshire.
-The College strives to help families who need financial aid, particularly through the offer of free room and board to incoming freshmen and transfer students.
+Northeast Catholic strives to help families who need financial aid, through its academic, need-based, and service scholarships as well as its home school and Catholic high school awards.

 Northeast Catholic College’s liberal arts education is built upon the careful reading, study, and discussion of the Great Books of the West, covering key texts from ancient Greece, Rome, the Church Fathers, medieval authors, modernity, and post-modernity.
 The College orders its curriculum according to the traditional seven liberal arts, combined with a strong emphasis on theology, philosophy, and the fine arts—the latter being rather unique by comparison to most other colleges, with a strong emphasis on music.